pquinter/fisim/README.md

 )
 ```

-Alternatively, see `TaxablePortfolio` or `PretaxPortfolio` in `xfisi.assets`, to simulate a mix of stocks and bonds with automatic rebalancing.
+Alternatively, see `TaxablePortfolio` or `PretaxPortfolio` in `fisi.assets`, to simulate a mix of stocks and bonds with automatic rebalancing.

 ### Specify events acting on any of your revenues, expenses, or assets